 The license key NNNN-NNNN-NNNN can be entered in the License key field and applied.
+(If a text license was provided, the license must be applied as described above: it should not be pasted into this dialog box.)

 To test whether the license key was applied, you can repeat the process described in the command-prompt or open a sample project file included with the ASN1C installation kit.